 - How do we work together to create real, positive change in U.S. health care (i.e., equity in access, quality and outcomes)?

 - How do we work together to solve deep, complex problems?
 And how do we communicate real, systems-based solutions to policy makers in a way that leads them to implement those solutions?

 Stay tuned for more details about the 2022 meeting.

 For more information, contact the AAMC Health Workforce team at firstname.lastname@example.org.

 Annual Address on the State of the Physician Workforce

-AAMC’s Annual Meeting, Learn Serve Lead, was held in Phoenix, Arizona, November 8-12, 2019.
-On Saturday, November 9, AAMC’s Director of Workforce Studies, Michael Dill, delivered the Annual Address on the State of the Physician Workforce.
-He provided an overview of the latest physician workforce projections and the multiple factors that influenced workforce needs, including undergraduate and graduate medical education (UME and GME) trends, the workforce implications of emerging trends, such as work hours and retirement, and the growth in telehealth use.
-Mr. Dill included available information and the most recent data on the physician workforce, including trainees, practitioners, and faculty as appropriate.
-He also presented new data and trends in trainee and workforce diversity, current data and research on access to care, especially for vulnerable populations.
-The session also featured new data from AAMC's National Sample Survey of Physicians.
+AAMC’s Annual Meeting, Learn Serve Lead, features an address from AAMC’s Director of Workforce Studies, Michael Dill.
+The Annual Address on the State of the Physician Workforce provides an overview of the latest physician workforce projections and the multiple factors that influenced workforce needs, including undergraduate and graduate medical education (UME and GME) trends, the workforce implications of emerging trends, such as work hours and retirement, and the growth in telehealth use.
+Mr. Dill includes the most current information and the most recent data on the physician workforce, including trainees, practitioners, and faculty as appropriate.
+He also presents new data and trends in trainee and workforce diversity, and current data and research on access to care, especially for vulnerable populations.
+The session also features the newest data from AAMC's Consumer Survey of Health Care Access and AAMC’s National Sample Survey of Physicians.